DATA LAST VERIFIED: JUNE 16, 2026 (DAY 109) — MOU SIGNED JUNE 15 · DEAL ANNOUNCED · HORMUZ TO REOPEN · SIGNING CEREMONY JUNE 19

 ▶ DEAL OUTCOME CALCULATOR — WHAT DOES COST LOOK LIKE FROM HERE?

-Ceasefire expires April 21.
-Enter days until a deal is reached (or 0 to see current total).
-Uses the blockade-phase rate ($300M/day).
+Enter days until a deal is reached from today (Day 83).
+Uses the current blockade-phase rate ($100M/day).
+Or select a resumed-strikes rate.

 Days until deal (from today)